-The VW Bus is Back (sort of), and it’s Electric
+The VW Bus is Back, and it’s Electric

 However, I quickly learned that the new VW Bus will be built on what is called the Modular Electric Drive platform.
 This drive-system will be the basis for a whole line of electric vehicles from our friends at Volkswagen.
 From the I.D.Concept,